VerumHades/vidmake/README.md

 4. Only one rectangles next position is set (the other one will remain static during the next animation sequence)
 5. The `Go` command is called again, the one rectangle that is not in its designated position moves to it in the 1 second time frame.

-You can go find out more about elements here: [See the elements guide](doc/ELEMENTS.md)

 ## Third-Party Software